alexvollmer/archive.alexvollmer.com/content/posts/why-cant-web-apps-be-rest-ful.md

 -----
 permalink: why-cant-web-apps-be-rest-ful
 title: Why Can't Web Apps Be REST-ful?
-excerpt: ""
 date: 2007-06-27 02:55:14 -07:00
 tags: ""
+excerpt: ""
+original_post_id: 26
 toc: true
 -----
 In case the recent posts haven&#8217;t made it obvious, I&#8217;ve been on a bit of a tear about REST lately.
-In large part this is due to [Leonard Richardson’s and Sam Ruby’s “RESTful Web Services”](http://www.oreilly.com/catalog/9780596529260/) book that I picked up at RailsConf.
+In large part this is due to [Leonard Richardson's and Sam Ruby's "RESTful Web Services"](http://www.oreilly.com/catalog/9780596529260/) book that I picked up at RailsConf.
 One of the thoughts that has been bouncing around in my head is how web service-oriented the book was and, besides a chapter about Ajax, said very little about how REST applied to user-facing _web applications_.

 I wondered to myself, &#8220;are browsers so broken that we can&#8217;t make REST-ful web applications?&#8221; I know that in the last year there have been times that I have really struggled with applying REST consistently to web applications.
 Things like the sign-up and sign-in process seem like square pegs trying to go into round holes.
 Should I have just given up on REST?